sagyzdop/blog/_posts/2024-12-25-Sorting-Algorithms.markdown

 But there must be a valid reason to teach this, right?
 Learning it certainly wouldn't hurt.
 However, I was surprised to discover that for something that is taught so commonly and frequently – there is no single reliable and complete source on the topic (or maybe I just didn't search well enough).
 Information is scattered around, and often different sources contradict each other.

 So, after some research, and couple prompts to ChatGPT later I tried to structure what was out there, trying to ensure factual accuracy and clarity.
+Also note that there is two searching algorithms mentioned at the end.

 Sources I used are [DSA Tutorial from w3schools](https://www.w3schools.com/dsa/index.php) and from [Programiz.com](https://www.programiz.com/dsa/bubble-sort).
 Reference them for visuals and more details, but be careful, because they are not great sources either.